 There is not much you can do to solve a thermostat problem but you can make temporary fixes until you are able to get the thermostat repaired or replaced by a certified mechanic.

 The only solution for a bad thermostat is to replace it.
 The thermostat is often pretty easy to replace on the most car models.
 There is most likely no repair kit for your thermostat on your car, so you have to replace the whole unit.
 The thermostat is mechanically functioned and you can test it by put it down in a bucket of water and heat the water up to 90 degrees.
 If the thermostat is functional, you should see it open at this temperature (A bit different temperatures depending on the thermostat).
 If you want to find a thermostat for a good price, I recommend to check it out on Amazon here: Thermostats

 Bleed Coolant System

 In many cases, you can misdiagnose a bad thermostat because of a bad bled coolant system.
-If you want to find out more about how to bleed a cars cooling system the best way, you can check out our other article here: How to bleed your car’s cooling system.
+Make sure that you get all the air out from your coolant system.